 Gettysburg’s scenic countryside is something that many travelers don’t discover until they’ve visited a few times, but it’s truly one of the region’s hidden gems.

-Grab one of Destination Gettysburg’s Scenic Valley Tour brochures for a self-guided tour to some of the area’s best landmarks, including the Gettysburg battlefield, Sachs Covered Bridge and Historic Round Barn.
+Take a self-guided tour to some of the area’s best landmarks, including the Gettysburg battlefield, Sachs Covered Bridge and Historic Round Barn.
 Along the way, you’ll find many more historic sites and points of interest, but it’s the orchards, farm markets and wineries that will likely have you pulling over the car for a quick stop.

 Start the day with a big breakfast and spend the rest of the morning and afternoon snacking on homegrown fruits and vegetables, local cheeses and other authentic foods grown right here in Adams County, Pa.